Travel to New York City during Covid-19: What you need to know before you go - KION546

 What can visitors expect?

+Indoor dining, while previously allowed at 25% capacity, was paused in New York City on December 14.
+If infection rates continue on their current trajectory, indoor dining will resume at 25% capacity on February 14, New York Governor Andrew Cuomo announced recently.

+Outdoor dining continues, with restaurants and bars building ad hoc structures.
+Tent enclosures and heating are being used over the winter.
+Bars must close at 10 p.m.

 Museums are open, but have started mandating timed reservations, in a bid to comply with lower capacity rules.
-MoMA, the Natural History Museum and the Whitney are all operating a policy of prebought tickets only.
+MoMA, the Museum of Natural History and the Whitney are all operating a policy of prebought tickets only.
 Visitors should expect temperature checks on arrival.

 Nonessential retail is open.
 Masks are mandatory in public, however, and social distancing guidelines must be adhered to at all times.